tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/2-account-access-and-security.md

 - Table functions for historical and usage data across your account.

 ### Account usage

+The `SNOWFLAKE` database contains information about account usage.
+It is automatically added by Snowflake to each new account.
+It is sometimes called the <u>"Account Usage Share"</u> because it is shared by Snowflake with customers.

 `LOGIN_HISTORY` view → query <u>login attempts</u> by Snowflake users within the <u>last 365 days (1 year)</u>.
 Includes IP address where the login request originated from, error code, if the request was not successful and other. <u>Latency for the view may be up to 120 minutes (2 hours)</u>.